cseanburns/semantic_web_development/src/3e-responsive-layouts-with-flexbox-and-grid.md

 As a result of this trend in user behavior, search engines prioritize a smartphone-first web.
 Google, for example, stopped [indexing sites that are not mobile accessible][mobile_google] as of July 2024.
-This means that if your website isn't responsive, i.e., it doesn't collapse into a single column in mobile view, then it will eventually now show up in Google searches.
+This means that if your website isn't responsive, i.e., it doesn't collapse into a single column in mobile view, then it will eventually not show up in Google searches.

 ## Common Layouts